Home » India » Delhi » Amrit Udyan

 • Arms and ammunition (strictly banned).

-• Anything restricted under security guidelines displayed at Gate No. 35.
+• Anything restricted under security guidelines is displayed at Gate No. 35.

 💭 I carried only my phone and ID, which made the check smooth.
 A family ahead had to leave their heavy bags, and that scene reminded me why travelling light always feels better.